 No applicant that has been expelled from school for any reason will be considered for enrollment until he has completed 2 complete school calendar years with a satisfactory conduct and academic record.

 No applicant that has been suspended from school for any reason will be considered for enrollment until he has completed 1 complete school calendar year with a satisfactory conduct and academic record.

 No applicant that has been placed in an alternative school will be considered for enrollment until he has completed 1 complete school calendar year back in a regular school setting with a satisfactory conduct and academic record.

 No applicant that has been held back more than one grade level in his school career will be considered for enrollment.

 Beginning in February, OCA will begin open registration for the next school year.
 At that time, a registration form and the registration fee will need to be submitted to the main office.
 Current students and their families will receive packets of forms that will be sent home at that time, however, parents are encouraged to complete re-registration as quickly as possible to insure their student's place in the next school year.
 Some high school courses and some elementary classrooms have limited enrollments.
 These classes are filled according to registration dates.

 ANNUAL OPEN HOUSE

-Prospective students and their parents are encouraged to attend our annual Open House.
-This is a great opportunity to see the classrooms, meet the teachers, and receive further information about enrolling at Ocala Christian Academy.
+Prospective students and their parents are encouraged to VIEW our VIRTUAL Open House online @ ocacrusaders.com.
+This is a great opportunity get a snapshot of our school.
+Please call for a personal tour to see the classrooms, meet the teachers, and receive further information about enrolling at Ocala Christian Academy.